National University of Computer and Emerging Sciences: Overview

 The university is the first multi-campus university in Pakistan, having five modern campuses based in different cities.
-These campuses are located in Chiniot-Faisalabad, Islamabad, Karachi, Lahore and Peshawar, providing a standard educational environment and recreational facilities to 11,000 students, out of which 500 are faculty members and a quarter is covered by female students.
+These campuses are located in Chiniot-Faisalabad, Islamabad, Karachi, Lahore, Multan and Peshawar, providing a standard educational environment and recreational facilities to 11,000 students, out of which 500 are faculty members and a quarter is covered by female students.
 Founded as Federally Chartered University, it was inaugurated by President Pervez Musharraf in July 2000.
 It is consistently ranked among the leading institutions of higher education in the country and ranked top in computer sciences and information technology by the Higher Education Commission of Pakistan in 2020.
-Its engineering programs are accredited with Pakistan Engineering Council.
-FAST claims to be a not-for-profit educational institution charging subsidized fees from its students.
+Its engineering programs are accredited with the Pakistan Engineering Council.
+FAST is a not-for-profit educational institution charging subsidized fees from its students.
 Besides this, FAST offers different financial assistance programs for deserving students in the form of loans.

 History

-The Foundation of Advancement of Science and Technology was founded and established by Bank of Credit and Commerce International financier.
-Hasan Abidi, founder of BCCI, provided a large financial capital for the university to promote research in computer sciences and emerging technologies during 1980s.
+The Foundation of Advancement of Science and Technology was founded and established by Justice (Retd) Syed Akhlaq Hussain and the Bank of Credit and Commerce International financier.
+Hasan Abidi, founder of BCCI, provided a large financial capital for the university to promote research in computer sciences and emerging technologies during the 1980s.
 Later this foundation established the National University of Computer and Emerging Sciences which was inaugurated by Former President and Chief of Army Staff General Pervez Musharraf in 2000.
-It is privileged to be the first private sector university, having multiple campuses set up under the Federal Charter granted by Ordinance No.XXIII of 2000, dated July 1, 2000.
+It is privileged to be the first private sector university, having multiple campuses set up under the Federal Charter granted by Ordinance No.XXIII of 2000, dated 1 July 2000.

-Established in 1980, the sponsoring body of FAST university was registered by Government of Pakistan as a charitable institution.
-FAST was a pioneer in Pakistan's IT sector development by offering the country's first undergraduate computer science curriculum, with its headquarters at Islamabad.
+Established in 1980, the sponsoring body of FAST university was registered by the Government of Pakistan as a charitable institution.
+FAST was a pioneer in Pakistan's IT sector development by offering the country's first undergraduate computer science curriculum, with its headquarters in Islamabad.
+FAST is considered to be one of the top IT programs in Pakistan, alongside LUMS, GIKI and NUST.
+Many alumni of FAST have risen to senior positions in companies like Alphabet, Meta and Amazon.